arinrohega/DE-Pipeline01-OnPremise/README.md

 ![nifi8](https://github.com/user-attachments/assets/4ee2e2af-5ed8-4ba0-bc3f-f0a490f76c19)

-The Repository File with a replica of the process group
+The Repository File [Process_Group_Sample.json](https://github.com/arinrohega/DE01-Pipeline01-ApacheStack-DeltaLake/blob/main/Nifi%20Process%20Groups/Process%20Group%20Sample.json) it´s the same Process Group and can also be imported)

 To read the 10 source tables, the Process group was replicated 10 times, each time configuring the properties of the 2nd Processor "**UpdateAttribute:**" with the table name.